couchbase-examples/nvidia-rag-demo/README.md

-## RAG Demo using Couchbase, Streamlit, Langchain, and OpenAI
+## RAG Demo using Couchbase, Nvidia NIM, Meta LLama3, Langchain and Streamlit

-This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.
+This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the LLama 3 results in a Retrieval-Augmented-Generation (RAG) model, powered by Nvidia NIM.

 ### How does it work?